carolcortez1/github.io/README.md

 ## About Me

-I am an innovative thinker, constantly exploring the latest trends in data analytics to bring fresh, impactful solutions to my projects.
+I am an innovative thinker, constantly exploring the latest trends in data analytics and AI to bring fresh, impactful solutions to my projects.
 My work is characterized by a strong blend of technical expertise and creative problem-solving, making me a valuable asset in any data-driven environment.
 I am passionate about transforming data into strategic insights and look forward to leveraging my skills to tackle new challenges.